FAQ

 Yes, email us with the five courses that fulfill the GHHP requirements.
 Be sure to indicate any courses that will double-count.

 There are only four ways to fulfill the research requirement.
-Some students choose to use research done during the summer or Wintersession as a basis for their GHHP 91 paper written the following term; if you'd like to do that, reach out or sign up for an advising meeting to discuss.
+Some students choose to use research done during the summer or Wintersession as a basis for their GHHP 91 paper written the following term; if you'd like to do that, reach out or sign up for an advising meeting.
 The bottom line is that the GHHP research requirement may only be completed by taking a course - either a senior thesis tutorial, GHHP 91 (or other 91R course), or GHHP 99.